ncor/atomic-di/README.md

 Sometimes you need to create and save resolutions for different areas of your program, such as a request or a thread.
 Scopes solve this problem.

-IoC containers implement this by defining copies of the container in different parts of the program.
+IoC containers implement this by defining copies of a container in different parts of a program.
 Within this library, a scope is simply a map of resolvers to their resolutions.
-This map is used by the scoped resolvers described earlier.
+This map is used by scoped resolvers described earlier.

 ### Creating a scope